-No breast cancer screening invitation for Brussels women due to absence new government
+No breast cancer screening invitation for Brussels women due to lack of government

 "It's frustrating that more than three months have already been lost due to political procrastination"

 Julie Soens, a radiologist at the Brussels Clinic Saint-Jean, denounced the situation.
-"The aim of the screenings every two years is to detect the smallest possible lesions at an early stage, so it's frustrating that more than three months have already been lost due to political procrastination," she declared.
-She called on politicians to take their responsibility.
+"The aim of the screenings every two years is to detect the smallest possible lesions at an early stage, so it's frustrating that more than three months have already been lost due to political procrastination," she said.
+She called on politicians to act.

-Because the PS does not want to govern with and the Open VLD does not want to govern without N-VA, the Brussels government formation is still deadlocked after more than 300 days.
-MR leader Georges-Louis Bouchez is currently working on the option of a minority government: a cabinet that does not have a majority in parliament if you add up all the MPs of the governing parties.
+Because the PS does not want to govern with N-VA and Open VLD does not want to govern without N-VA, the government formation is deadlocked after more than 300 days.
+MR leader Georges-Louis Bouchez is working on the option of a minority government: a cabinet that does not have a majority in parliament.

-That proposed Brussels minority government would surely consist of MR, Les Engagés, Groen, N-VA, Open VLD and Vooruit.
-However, this solution still requires outside support.
-And the French-speaking parties PS, Ecolo and Défi are currently unwilling to offer that.
+That proposed minority government would most likely consist of MR, Les Engagés, Groen, N-VA, Open VLD and Vooruit.
+However, the solution still requires outside support, and the French-speaking parties PS, Ecolo and Défi are currently unwilling to offer that.

-Illustration © BELGA PHOTO AMELIE-BENOIST / IMAGE POINT FR / BSIP via AFP
+Illustration © PHOTO AMELIE-BENOIST / IMAGE POINT FR / BSIP VIA AFP

 Related news